MuckT/FeedCheck/README.md

 # FeedCheck
 For anaylsis and modifying unzipped GTFS folders data using python.
 Import FeedCheck into your scripts!
+Sample Use: https://imgur.com/a/bMY8U

 ### Works with Multiple encodings
 - utf-8-sig